grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 - `-ingester.read-circuit-breaker.cooldown-period`: How long a read circuit breaker will stay in the open state before allowing additional read requests?

-- `-ingester.push-circuit-breaker.initial-delay`: How long a push circuit breaker should wait between an activation request and becoming effectively active?
-During that time both failures and successes are not counted.
+- `-ingester.push-circuit-breaker.initial-delay`: How long a push circuit breaker waits to become active after an activation request.
+During this time, neither failures nor successes are counted.

 - `-ingester.read-circuit-breaker.initial-delay`: How long a read circuit breaker should wait between an activation request and becoming effectively active?
 During that time both failures and successes are not counted.